airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 ## Sponsor Benefits

-We'd like to help companies leverage their power users to heighten mindshare of your tech.
+We'd like to help companies like you leverage your power users to heighten mindshare of your tech.

 With [$100k in cash prizes set aside for our writing competition](//airpair.com/100k-writing-competition), there will be lots of eyeballs to get exposed to.